 Your options are somewhat limited here, but there are certainly actions you can take to recover your account.
 If this is your first transgression, it should be far easier to get full functionality back in the shortest time possible.
 However, if you’re a repeat offender, it could take a while longer.

 Only Use Trusted Tools

-LinkedIn doesn’t much like some of the disreputable third-party tools out there.
-Sometimes, these can be the cause of the problem, particularly browser-based ones that use multiple IP addresses.
+LinkedIn doesn’t like some of the disreputable third-party tools out there.
+Sometimes, this can be the cause of the problem, particularly browser-based ones that use multiple IP addresses.
 To avoid any potential issues with your LinkedIn account, you should only use safe and secure tools backed up by specialists, much like the Customer Success Team at Zopto.
 Our experts can help you use the automation system in an effective and responsible way.

-If you are having difficulties while using a less-than-secure tool, you might want to try logging out of these and removing access.
+If you are having difficulties while using a less-than-secure tool, you might want to try logging out of it and removing access.
 You can then try to log in again in a few days – you might find that this resolves the problem.

 If your account is still restricted, you’ll want to try contacting LinkedIn.
 This is sometimes easier said than done.
 LinkedIn support contact information is hard to come by at the best of times.

 Thankfully, you can easily find the LinkedIn Contact Us Form for account restrictions here: https://www.linkedin.com/help/linkedin/ask/gri

 This will give you the option to send your query directly to customer support.
 In some cases, you might need to provide additional details and identification.